rishikarri/MyReactInterviewGuide/README.md

 componentDidMount - by doing this, you can guarantee that there is actually a component to update.
 Additionally, this will only run one time as opposed to other lifecycle hooks which could trigger an infinite re-render and break your app.

 ### What does shouldComponentUpdate do and why is it important?

+shouldComponentUpdate is a lifecycle method that allows us to opt out of the reconciliation process for the component we use it in.
+It allows the developer to have fine motor control over which situations the UI should or shouldn't update.

+### Why would you use React.Children.map(props.children, () => ) instead of props.children.map(() => )

+React.Children.map takes into account that props.children may be an array or an object where as props.children.map assumes that there are multiple children (an array of objects).

 ### When would you use a class component over a functional component?